 For example, significant investments were made in the plant-based milk market in China.
 The major investor appeared to be:

-Most of major food brands in China now have a plant-based beverage strategy.
-Some brands like, Want Want China and Yangyuan, with its walnut beverage brand, used internal R&D to launch new brands, while others pursued partnership with emerging companies.
+Most major food brands in China now have a plant-based beverage strategy.
+Some brands like, Want Want China and Yangyuan, with its walnut beverage brand, used internal R&D to launch new brands, while others pursued partnerships with emerging companies.

 What strategies should brands adopt to succeed in the plant-based milk market in China?